Wheaton woman opens up about being a COVID long hauler - NewsBreak

 While Emily has gradually gotten back to rowing, she's no where near competing again, but believes seeking medical attention and knowing the symptoms weren't all in her mind helped her on her road to recovery.

 "I think the most frustrated part of recovering from long COVID was how much of a roller coaster it was.
-Completely unpredictable," Caffee said.
-"And as a patient the worse it felt out of control.
-Part of my reason of showing up today was offering that hope.
+Part of my reason of showing up today was offering that hope," she said.

-Doctors said anyone not getting the clarification, after experiencing long COVID, can get a tele-visits consultation with any doctor until you're satisified with a diagnosis.
+Doctors said anyone not getting the clarification, after experiencing long COVID, can get a tele-visits consultation with any doctor until you're satisfied with a diagnosis.

 Comments / 1